openstack-archive/murano/doc/source/draft/appendix/cli_ref.rst

 **-k, --insecure**
     Explicitly allow muranoclient to perform "insecure" SSL (https) requests.
-    The server's certificate willnot be verified against any certificate authorities.
+    The server's certificate will not be verified against any certificate authorities.
 This option should be used with caution.

 **--os-cacert <ca-certificate>**